Taking the Magic Kingdom Ferry (With Resort Boat Service Tips)

 Related: Disney World Monorail Guide

-Before deciding which form of transportation to take, you’ll head through security screening.
-Security was formerly on the other side of the water after arriving at the park.
+Before deciding which form of transportation to take, you’ll first head through security screening.
+Security was formerly on the other side of the water near the park’s entrance.

-Usually, two Magic Kingdom ferry boats run back and forth across the lagoon.
-Each ferry docks, drops off guests, and picks up new guests before returning across the water.
+Two Magic Kingdom ferry boats run simultaneously across Seven Seas Lagoon.
+Each ferry docks and drops off guests.
+Then new guests can board before it returns across the water.

 It takes approximately 15 minutes to board the Magic Kingdom Ferry, travel over, and dock.
 You could easily spend the same amount of time waiting in line for the Express monorail.